-Bathing or showering is a personal activity.
+Bathing or showering is often viewed as a personal activity.
 Try to allow the person you are caring for as much privacy and independence as possible during this activity.
-Minimizing how physically exposed a person is can help.
-You may wish to help a person wrap a towel around private body parts and clip it with a clothes pin (or Velcro tabs), or the person may prefer to wear a long, plastic apron in the tub or shower for additional privacy.
+Minimizing how physically exposed a person is can help them feel more comfortable.
+You may wish to help a person wrap a towel around private body parts and clip it with a clothes pin (or Velcro tabs), or they may prefer to wear a long, plastic apron in the tub or shower for additional privacy.

-Keep in mind that even though a specific task may be done more quickly if you do it (for instance, assisting with grooming), you should try to let the person do things for him/herself whenever possible (and when they are safe).
-The person in your care may still be able to take a bath independently, and just need your help with washing his or her back.
-Remember to take your lead from the person you are caring for as to how much or how little to help out with daily living activities.
+Keep in mind that even though a specific task may be done more quickly if you do it (for instance, assisting with grooming), you should try to let the person in your care do things for him/herself whenever possible (and when it is safe to do so).
+The person in your care may still be able to take a bath independently and they just need your help with washing his or her back.
+Remember to take your lead from the person you are caring for as to how much or how little to help.

 - Keep the bathroom as warm as possible and free of drafts.

-- Some people may enjoy music during bath time.
-Remember that, if you are plugging in a music player or radio, you should keep it away from water or the sink.
+- Some people may enjoy listening to music.
+Remember, if you are plugging in a music player or radio, you should keep it away from any sources of water.